 Short-term Care: Rehospitalizations

-This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is important to restoring the health of residents.
+This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term resident care.

 Short-term Care: ER Visits

 In Fort Vancouver Post Acute, 10.98 Percentage of Patients

 This metric measures the number of emergency room visits per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

 In Fort Vancouver Post Acute, 74.42% Percentage of Resident

 This datapoint measures the percent of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
 Some experts argue that this is a reasonable measure of a facility's rehabilitation services.

 Scores for Vancouver, WA